laravel/vapor-docs/1.0/projects/environments.md

             - 'composer install --no-dev'
 ```

 During deployment, Vapor will configure the environment to handle requests on this domain.
-After the deployment is completed, Vapor will provide you with CNAME records for the domain.
-These records will point the domain to your Lambda application.
+After the deployment is completed, the deployment output will provide you with CNAME records for the domain.
+These records will point the domain to your environment.

-**Of course, Vapor will automatically add these records to a [Vapor DNS zone](./../domains/dns.md) for you.
+**Of course, Vapor will automatically add these records to a [DNS zone](./../domains/dns.md) for you.
 So, if you are using Vapor to manage your DNS records, you are not required to manually add these CNAME records to your DNS configuration.** If you are not using Vapor to manage your DNS, you should manually add these CNAME records to your domain's DNS provider.

 :::warning Custom Domain Provisioning Time